KU Genome Sequencing Core

 3. Serve as a catalyst for interaction and coordination with other genomics research resources at KU-Lawrence and the region to build a strong foundation for KU genomics research in the area.

-Please acknowledge the Core in your publications or press release.
+Please acknowledge the Core in your publications.
 Doing so will ensure that we can serve you better in future.

 Kindly add the following statement to your Acknowledgments:

-"Research reported in this [publication/press release] was made possible in part by the services of the KU Genome Sequencing Core Laboratory.
-This lab is supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number P20GM103638."
+"Research reported in this [publication] was made possible in part by the services of the KU Genome Sequencing Core.
+This lab is supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number P30GM145499."